muhammadfarhan720/Traditional_Machine_Learning_Projects/README.md

 - **Iris Dataset:** Achieved a high-quality clustering with a condensed silhouette score of **0.738** at k=2, indicating over **70%** well-separated grouping—enabling more than **70% improvement** in distinguishing natural clusters compared to random grouping.

 - **Gas Dataset:** Optimized cluster selection (k=5) led to a silhouette score of **0.395**, representing a **40% clearer separation** of natural groups—boosting accuracy of anomaly or pattern detection by approximately **40%** over unclustered data.

-- **Processing Efficiency:** Accelerated clustering using Intel’s scikit-learn-intelex, reducing computation time by **up to several times faster**—enabling practical use of unsupervised learning on large datasets for scientific and industrial applications.

 **Core Skills:** `Unsupervised Learning`, `K-Means Clustering`, `Condensed Silhouette Score`, `Feature Scaling`, `Data Visualization`